- Letter of application example

 3. How do I write a job application letter that stands out?

 To write a job application letter that stands out, explain how your qualifications match the requirements in the job posting.
-Identify a few of the most important requirements that match your background and skills and provide concrete evidence for them, such as numbers or quotes from previous employers or coworkers.
+Show that you satisfy all of the requirements for the job and include evidence, such as numbers or quotes from previous employers or coworkers.

 Other ways to help your application stand out include: